TotalRepeats

 Rapid de novo identification, masking, visualization and clustering of repetitive sequences.

-Tool for rapid de novo identification, masking and clustering of all repeated sequences at the genomic scale.
-The tool can quickly and accurately detect any repeated sequences in genomic sequences in interspersed or clustered repeats.
-Direct and inverted repeat elements, perfect and imperfect microsatellite and telomere repeats, and any short or long tandem repeat belonging to a variety of higher order repeat structures of telomers or large satellite sequences can be detected.
-Numerous forms of repeat sequences and complex patterns can be identified, even for complex sequence variants and implicit or mixed types of repeat blocks.
+This tool enables the rapid de novo identification, masking and clustering of all repeated sequences on a genomic scale.
+It can quickly and accurately detect any repeated sequences in genomic sequences, whether they are interspersed or clustered.
+It can detect direct and inverted repeat elements, perfect and imperfect microsatellite and telomere repeats, as well as any short or long tandem repeat belonging to a variety of higher-order repeat structures, such as telomeres or large satellite sequences.
+It can identify numerous forms of repeat sequences and complex patterns, even for complex sequence variants and implicit or mixed types of repeat blocks.

-Alternative: For unlimited genome sizes, use the command-line TotalRepeats Java application.
+Alternative: For unlimited genome sizes, use the TotalRepeats advanced Java application via the command line.

-• Detected repeats: Direct and inverted repeats, perfect and imperfect microsatellites, telomere repeats, tandem repeats, complex patterns
+• Repeats: Direct and inverted repeats, perfect and imperfect microsatellites, telomere repeats, tandem repeats, complex patterns

 • Size limit: Theoretically unlimited; practical limit ~100 MB due to browser RAM constraints

-• Input format: sequence(s) can be pasted or uploaded as a file in FASTA format or retrieved sequence (NCBI’s accession, e.g. PQ145547) from NCBI’s "nuccore" nucleotide database.
+• Input format: Sequence(s) can be pasted or uploaded as a file in FASTA format or retrieved by NCBI accession (e.g. PQ145547) from NCBI's nucleotide database.

 Quick Help